DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/02_control/TRACING.md

-The `while number > 0:` sees `number` is `8`, which is larger than zero, and does the loop body. `if number >= 10:` is not true, though - `8` is less than `10`, so the `if` does not do its body!
+The `while number > 0:` sees `number` is `8`, which is larger than zero, and does the loop body. `if number >= 10:` is not true, though - `8` is less than `10`, so this `if` condition does not apply and we do not execute its body!
 Instead, it goes to the next `elif` and checks that condition, `number >= 5`.
 It is, so at this point the `elif` block gets started.
 Notice, though, that the computer did execute each `if` check individually.
 It did *not* just jump straight to the block we wanted to.

 So it has found the `elif` condition true, executes that block, and goes back to the top.